Ozzyris/recipe/README.md

 [x] - add the edit button
-	[ ] - update the parameter of the link
+	[x] - update the parameter of the link
+[x] - get recipe_id from server
-[ ] - fix the last updated 50 years ago
+[x] - fix the last updated 50 years ago
-[ ] - update menu when logged in or logged out
+[x] - Add error message if email or password is invalid [ ] - update menu when logged in or logged out
-[ ] - Add the parcourir dans le add recipe
+[ ] - Add the parcourir dans le add recipes
+[ ] - Vérifier le compteur de recettes